 Water losses from category 1 originate from a source not posing substantial harm to humans.

 Sources of category 1 water may include; broken water supply lines, sink overflows with no contaminants, appliance malfunctions involving water supply lines.
 Or the likes of melting snow, falling rain water.
 Also water from broken toilet tanks, and toilet bowls that do not contain contaminants or additives.

 If left untreated for 72 hours, as a result; Category 1 water becomes Category 2 water.

 If left untreated, Category 2 water becomes Category 3 water in 48 hours or less.

-Black water contains pathogenic agent.
+Black water contains the pathogenic agent.
 It is also grossly unsanitary.

 The health of workers and occupants is the most important consideration when dealing with sewage backflows.
 Always remove and properly dispose of both carpet and padding affected by a Category 3 water losses.